marcfilleul/variable-fonts/README.md

 # A library of variable fonts optimized and ready to use

-All the variable fonts found in Google Fonts as of today (March 18th, 2020)
+All the variable fonts found in Google Fonts as of today (March 18th, 2020) + Montserrat

 - optimized for Latin/European languages (latin subset with [glyphhanger](https://github.com/filamentgroup/glyphhanger))